 Musser v.
 MedStar Southern Maryland Hospital Center (filed January 18, 2017): This is a failure to diagnose and treat pressure sore case filed in Prince George's County.
-Decedent is admitted to the hospital after a fall, and has a right hip hemiarthroplasty procedure done.
+The decedent is admitted to the hospital after a fall and has a right hip hemiarthroplasty procedure done.
 Two days later, medical providers find a pressure sore on his sacrum.
 This is allowed to spread and worsen.
-He develops sepsis, and dies a few months later due to complications of the pressure sore.
+He develops sepsis and dies a few months later due to complications of the pressure sore.

 Astarb v.
 Suburban Hospital Healthcare System (filed January 18, 2017): This is a wrongful death hospital malpractice case filed against Suburban Hospital in Montgomery County.
 Defendants fail to maintain an adequate airway during, leading him to suffer a hypoxic brain injury and pass away just short of two months after he is admitted to the hospital.
 It is the first one filed this year by Miller & Zois.

 Melnychenko v.
 Johns Hopkins Medicine (filed January 18, 2017): This is a surgical malpractice/failure to diagnose infection case filed against Johns Hopkins in Baltimore City.
 After having breast cancer surgery done, plaintiff develops an infection that the doctors fail to diagnose despite all of the signs and symptoms at the surgical site.